 Speaking of olive oil – Croatia is a major producer as a Mediterranean country.
 So it isn’t a surprise that it is the base for most of their diet and cooking.
 Olive trees are EVERYWHERE in southern Dalmatia and it was harvest time while we were visiting.
 Especially on the emerald island of Korčula.
 We were charmed by locals on ladders raking ripe olives onto nets draped across the ground to collect by the bushel.
 Our car rental agent and local expert, Luka from Mediterano Tourist Agency explained that the olives on Korčula are very distinct, even in Croatia.
 Their skins are quite bitter and it gives the oil from here a “spicy” nature which was less desirable in the past and all attempts were made to get rid of this unique character.
 Until that is – they realized their specific olives have higher Omega 3 fatty acids – those beneficial fats touted in the heart-healthy diets the globe over.
 Now Korčulan olive oil producers use this to their advantage.
 Luka will tell you that the oil that comes from this island is not as great for cooking, but excellent as a dressing or finishing oil.
 I will tell you – don’t try to eat the olives straight from the tree.
 WOW.
 Bitter is right.
 They are so beautiful though!

 Croatia has an amazingly fertile growing landscape and you will see fruit trees littering the landscape.
-Almost every back yard has either an olive tree, a citrus tree or a pomegranate tree – or all three.
-Figs, also weigh heavily in importance for the local produce, but we missed the fresh season and found them only dried or in jams, compotes or sauces in the local markets.
+Almost every backyard has either an olive tree, a citrus tree, or a pomegranate tree – or all three.
+Figs, also weigh heavily in importance for the local produce, but we missed the fresh season and found them only dried or in jams, competes, or sauces in the local markets.

 What we did try was a special roast beef dish known as pašticada.
 Marinated overnight in herbs and wine, the beef is roasted and served in a rich brown sauce over gnocchi or potatoes.
 Delectable.
 Luka, our local lore purveyor explained that pašticada was a traditional Croatian wedding dish.
 Beef was only used at special occasions back in the day.
 Without refrigeration, a butcher would only cut up his cow when he knew that all of it was sold or spoken for.
 A smaller goat or pig was easier to butcher and sell before it went bad and therefore more prevalent for everyday eating.